Austin Behrens, NJ Motocross Racer, Instructor Killed In Practice Crash, 28

 Details about Behrens crash, including where and how it occurred, have not been made publicly available.

-Behrens was the operator of A7 Training, a motocross school based in Wayne serving New York, New Jersey, and Connecticut.
+Behrens was the operator of A7 Training Motocross Enhancement, a motocross school based in Wayne serving New York, New Jersey, and Connecticut.
 A7 offers a variety of courses around motocross racing including mental prep, after school training, one-on-one training, and more.

+A Wayne native, Behrens graduated from Wayne Valley High School in 2014, where he was a heavyweight wrestler, according to his obituary on the Vandermay Funeral Home website.
+He went on to become an electrician for K2 Electric in West Milford, but remained passionate about motocross.

+In addition to training motocross racers at A7, he worked with athletes at Holiday Mountain in Monticello, NY, Jimmy Weinert motocross Training Facility in North Carolina, and most recently, at Back 9 Motocross Facility in East Stroudsburg, PA, his obituary says.

 Eli Zulli, One of Behren's younger athletes, just 8 years old, from Pennsylvania, shared a tribute on Instagram.